devmegan/flask-track/README.md

 2. I would like to provide login/signup validation to the client before the form submits by making AJAX calls after the user stops typing for a period of time.
 3. A users password is currently only restricted by the minimum length of six characters.
 I would like to improve user security by making sure the user is including a mix of characters, and that their password does not match their name, e.t.c.
 I would also like to offer a way for users to reset their password if it has been forgotten.

+## Technologies Used
+### Frameworks
+- [Flask Framework](https://palletsprojects.com/p/flask/) used as a python framework to develop the track app.
+Not only does this act as the microserver for the app.
+### Template Engines
+- [Jinja](https://palletsprojects.com/p/jinja/) to display data from the backend of the app and apply conditions to the HTML code.
+### Databases
+- [MongoDB](https://www.mongodb.com) to provide the database which backs this app.
+### Backend Libraries
+- [PyMongo](https://pymongo.readthedocs.io/en/stable/) to allow the Python app to communicate with MongoDB.
+- [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) to bridge between Flask and PyMongo and simplify writing CRUD functions for MongoDB in Python.
+- [Werkzeug.Security](https://werkzeug.palletsprojects.com/en/1.0.x/utils/) to hash passwords on signup/password update so that they are not stored in plain-text in MongoDB and to confirm passwords on updating records.
+- [datetime](https://docs.python.org/3/library/datetime.html) to provide a python library for manipulating dates across the app.
+### Frontend Libraries
+- [jQuery](https://jquery.com/) to make the app's elements interactive and provide DOM manipulation.
+- [chart.js](https://www.chartjs.org/) to provide the JavaScript charts for the view goal page.
+- [Materialize CSS 1.0.0](https://materializecss.com/) to create the responsive grid structure of the app, provide pre-styled page elements and to easily apply inline SASS styles.
+Also used to supply the JavaScript driven toasts for flashed messages, form validation and date pickers.
+### Languages
+- [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) to create the app elements.
+- [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) to style the app elements.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), paired with [jQuery](), to make the app interactive.
+- [Python](https://docs.python.org/3/) to work with the Flask web framework.
+### Development Tools
+- [GitHub](http://github.com/) and [Gitpod](https://gitpod.io/) to develop the app's code and provide version control.
+- [Heroku](https://www.heroku.com/) to deploy the app via Heroku's cloud platform.
+### Testing Tools
+For information about the testing of this app and the testing tools used, see the separate [testing.md](TESTING.md) file.
+### Content
+- [Unsplash](https://unsplash.com/) to provide the image URLs for goals where the image is set by keyword.
+- [Smart Mockups](https://smartmockups.com/) to create the app mockups used on the index page of the app.
+- [AmIResponsive] to create the mockups used in the readme.

+## Testing
+For information about the testing of this webpage, see the separate [testing.md](TESTING.md) file

+## Deployment
+This site was developed as GitHub repository using GitPod.
+It has been deployed to Heroku.

+## Credits

+### Content and Code
+All the content and code for this app has been written by myself.

+### Media
+- The six mockups of the app used on the index page for the site were made using - [Smart Mockups](https://smartmockups.com/).
+- The mockups used in this readme were masde using [AmIResponsive]().
+- The goal images set by user keyword are fetched from [Unsplash](https://unsplash.com/).

+### Acknowledgements
+This project was created an app for submission to the [Code Institute](https://codeinstitute.net/) and is for educational use only.